Key Takeaways

 Though a limited liability partnership offers higher legal protection, it gets a bit complex when a corporation is introduced into the business arrangement.
 Therefore, it's highly advised that you speak with a lawyer in your state to learn the precise laws in handling limited partnerships involving corporations as partners.

 If you need help with whether or not a corporation can be a partner in a limited partnership, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to its site.
+UpCounsel accepts only the top 5 percent of lawyers on its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.